WGLab/biocluster/05 SGE administration.md

 ##job status

 'au' simply means that Grid Engine is likely not running on the node.
 The "a" means 'alarm' and the "u" means unheard/unreachable.
-The
-combination of the two more often than not means that SGE is not
-running on the compute node.
+The combination of the two more often than not means that SGE is not running on the compute node.

 E is a worse state to see.
-It means that there was a major problem on
-the compute node (with the system or the job itself).
-SGE
-intentionally marked the queue as state "E" so that other jobs would
-not run into the same bad problem.
+It means that there was a major problem on the compute node (with the system or the job itself).
+SGE intentionally marked the queue as state "E" so that other jobs would not run into the same bad problem.

-E states do not go away automatically, even if you reboot the
-cluster.
-Once you think the cluster is fine you can use the "qmod"
-command to clear the E state.
+E states do not go away automatically, even if you reboot the cluster.
+Once you think the cluster is fine you can use the "qmod" command to clear the E state.

 host status
-'au' - Host is in alarm and unreachable,
+- 'au' - Host is in alarm and unreachable,
-'u' - Host is unreachable.
+- 'u' - Host is unreachable.
 Usually SGE is down or the machine is down.
 Check this out.
-'a' - Host is in alarm.
+- 'a' - Host is in alarm.
 It is normal on if the state of the node is full, it means, if on the node is using most of its resources.
-'aS' - Host is in alarm and Suspended.
+- 'aS' - Host is in alarm and Suspended.
 If the node is using most of its resources, SGE suspends this node to take any other job unless resources are available.
-'d' - Host is disabled,
+- 'd' - Host is disabled,
-'E' - ERROR.
+- 'E' - ERROR.
 This requires the command `qmod -c` to clear the error state.

 ## When job is in dr state

-Force shutdown of a job
 When deleting a job, sometimes a "dr" will show up, indicating that the job is not running correctly and cannot be easily deleted.
 In this case, log in as "su", then "qdel <jobid>" to delete the job forcefully.
-I found that even after doing that, I still cannot access the node by ssh, or submit a job to the node by ssh.
+If it does not work, do "qdel -f <jobid>" to delete the job.

-In that case, I log into the node using "su", then type "shutdown -r now", and check what happens after rebooting.
-It seems to be working fine now after rebooting. when node is in E state re-install the node, then clear the Error log:
+## when node is in E state

+re-install the node, then clear the Error log:

 ```